 OpsGenie schedules are used to determine who is on-call at a given time.
-Schedules can be defined via the On-call Schedules page.
-In addition, a team schedule is created automatically for each team, when the team is created.
-The team schedule can be managed through the team page as well.
+Schedules are defined via the On-call Schedules page.
+In addition, a team schedule is created automatically for each team when the team is created.
+The team schedule is managed through the team dashboard as well.

 OpsGenie supports creating and managing on-call schedules in just a few short steps.
-Admins (and team admins) can setup schedules with daily, weekly and custom rotations, and specify the schedule as a recipient of the alerts for OpsGenie to determine who should be notified according to the on-call schedule.
+Admins (and team admins) can set up schedules with daily, weekly, and custom rotations, and specify the schedule as a recipient of the alerts for OpsGenie to determine who is notified according to the on-call schedule.

 Select the appropriate time zone and save it.

-Click the plus button near "Rotations" section to begin populating your schedule.
+Click the plus button near the "Rotations" section to begin populating the schedule.

-OpsGenie supports multiple rotations with different participants, rotations and time intervals to be defined for a schedule.
-When a schedule is being used to determine who should be notified, all on-call users from different rotations are notified.
+OpsGenie supports multiple rotations with different participants, rotations, and time intervals to be defined for a schedule.
+When a schedule is being used to determine who is notified, all on-call users from different rotations are notified.

-As rotations are defined, OpsGenie automatically calculates and displays who will be on-call and when, according to the parameters below:
+As rotations are defined, OpsGenie automatically calculates and displays who is on-call and when, according to the parameters below: